HuskyDG/KFMark-Enabler/README.md

 # KFMark Enabler

-Adds the KFMark daemon to your $PATH and enables it on boot.
+A Magisk/KernelSU module to enable KFMark daemon on boot.
+(Only support arm64)

 ## Tips

 You can download current version (Release 1.5) KFMark form [Release page](https://github.com/Septillion/KFMARK/releases).
-If KFMark daemon stoped, you can execute this command in terminal to restart it: `daemon`.

 ## What is KFMark?